eclipse-sumo/sumo/docs/web/docs/Tutorials/SUMOlympics.md

 ![sumolympics_TLSediting.png](../images/Sumolympics_TLSediting.png
-"Editing traffic lights")First we create a traffic light on the junction between the edges "beg" and "end" with NETEDIT: Press `t` to enter the traffic light editing mode.
+"Editing traffic lights")First we create a traffic light on the junction between the edges "beg" and "end" with netedit: Press `t` to enter the traffic light editing mode.
 Click on the junction, then on "Create TLS" in the left panel.
 Below, under the label phases, type "rrrrr" for the first phase ("r" for red) and set its duration to 100